Skip to content

 Now we can turn the previous spell into a yaml file.
 The best part about yaml files is that you can save these to a Git repository!

 Create the file docker-compose.yml and place it at the root of the project, next to the Dockerfile.
-The file content is
+This time we will use the same port for host and container.
+The file content is:

 services: